 The new North Lake Tahoe Challenge is free and available for all types of outdoor lovers.
 You can choose one, two or all three distinctly different challenges and yes, there is an award of recognition at stake.
 First, choose from Active Traveler, Conscious Traveler, Scenic Traveler or all three.
-Once you complete any challenge, you can enter to win a special prize including a $250 gift card and two-night hotel stay, receive an exclusive digital badge and you might just be featured on North Lake Tahoe’s social channels.
+Once you complete any challenge, you can enter to win a special prize including a $250 gift card and two-night hotel stay at Mourelatos Lakeside Resort, receive an exclusive digital badge and you might just be featured on North Lake Tahoe’s social channels.
 Submit your information at gotahoenorth.com/challenge to complete your challenge.

 We’ve rounded up information on all three challenges below so that you can choose your own adventure and start earning those badges.